qutheory/cloud-documentation/docs/configuring-deployment/general.md

 force_tls: true
 ```

+!!! warning
-*IMPORTANT* this will make a 301 (permanent) redirect from http to https
+    this will make a 301 (permanent) redirect from http to https.
+So make sure your client can follow redirects before using this.

 ## Cronjobs